-I just lost my driver's license and am considering putting a security freeze on my credit files.
-Would placing a freeze on my credit files interfere with me using my credit card, either online, at shops or for the services that are automatically billed to my credit card each month?
+I just lost my driver's license and am considering putting a security freeze on my credit reports.
+Would this interfere with me using my credit card, either online, at shops or for the services that are automatically billed to my credit card each month?

 Thanks for asking.